aziaziazi/radionomy-test/README.md

 ]
 ```

 I might also consider moving the ID's as a name for the genre's object.
-That could be even faster ans easier to use.
+That could be even faster and easier to use.

 ```js
 `selectedGenres` : []